When is the GTA 6 release date? We’re hopeful that Rockstar will reveal a new GTA in 2018, so here is all the latest news on Grand Theft Auto VI.

 So, what would we like to see from a GTA 6 setting?
 It would be great to see GTA 6 take a trip to Nevada.
-Like Fallout: New Vegas, except with a little less nuclear annihilation… hopefully.
+Like the Fallout: New Vegas world, except with a little less nuclear annihilation… hopefully.
 In true The Hangover-style, it would be huge fun to rampage through the casinos and strip clubs of Las Vegas.
 Just as long as we do not have friends as needy as GTA 4’s Roman to babysit, too.

 GTA 6 gameplay

-If the rumour that a new game in the series could recreate the entirety of the US hold true, there will be a near-limitless array of activities to choose from.
+If the rumour that a new game in the series could recreate the entirety of the US holds true, there will be a near-limitless array of activities to choose from.
 But, the surface area of a location is one thing, whether the GTA 6 gameplay is fun is another.

 Thankfully, then, Rockstar have a solid track record with delivering compelling gameplay that keeps us coming back.
 If the side missions kept us from the main story after many hours into GTA 6’s predecessors, a gargantuan, full-sized US could keep us going forever.